-Photocopy machines are located in Steinhaus Hall (SH) rm 322 (Color), McGaugh Hall(MH) 2224 (Color), MH 4224, Natural Sciences I rm 2115 (Color), Natural Sciences II rm 4120, and Biological Sciences III rm 2202.
+Photocopy machines are located in Steinhaus Hall (SH) rm 322 (Color), McGaugh Hall (MH) 2224 (Color), MH 4224, Natural Sciences I rm 2115 (Color), Natural Sciences II rm 4120, and Biological Sciences III rm 2202.
 These copiers require code numbers.
 There are copy codes for courses and for research grants.
-During the Summer Sessions all requests for course copying are handled by the Summer Sessions office and not at the department level.
-You can ask your Major Professor for a code that you can use for research related copying.
+You can ask your Major Professor about whether he/she has a code that you can use for research related copying.
 Ask department staff for instruction on using the copiers.